geraldhinson/geraldhinson.github.io/_posts/2025-09-10-On Microservices-Part3.md

 Common examples are Orders, Payments, Subscriptions, Entitlements, Customers, ServiceRequests, Questionnaires, Answers, Chats, ScheduledJobs, etc.

-A key (and simple) innovation that the MSFT team contributed was to make their nouns “Journaled”.
+A key (and simple) innovation that the Microsoft team contributed was to make their nouns “Journaled”.

 In a noun service, every ‘write’ stores the latest version of a resource in an identity-keyed 'Resource' table while also appending the latest version of the resource into a ‘Journal’ table as part of the same ACID transaction.